mbarekh/mbarekh/README.md

 # 👋 Hello World!

-I'm a **Senior Frontend Engineer** with a deep passion for building high-quality web applications.
+I'm a **Senior Fullstack Engineer** with a deep passion for building high-quality web applications.
 I enjoy writing clean, efficient, and well-tested code, always striving for maintainability and performance.

 Throughout my career, I've worked across all layers of software development, including architecture, frontend, backend, CI/CD, and infrastructure, with a strong focus on frontend, and React in particular.